LLCS Academic Program

 - LLCS tracks all student growth in reading, language arts, and math through MAP testing grades K5 - 11.

 - LLCS fosters a commitment to leadership through EXCEL Club, Student Government Association, National Honors Society, Mentorships, & more.

 - LLCS promotes student participation in academic extracurricular programs through Quiz Bowl, Odyssey of the Mind, Robotics, Foreign Language Club, & more.

-- LLCS offers CATE Programs in the areas of Agriculture, Hospitality & Tourism, and Information Technology.
+- LLCS offers CTE Programs in the areas of Agriculture, Hospitality & Tourism, and Information Technology.

 - LLCS focuses on developing leaders through project-based experiences.

 "Expecting More.
 Requiring More.
 Delivering More."

 Project-Based Learning (PBL) is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem, or challenge, The Buck Institute for Learning http://www.bie.org/about/what_pbl